North Korea Allegedly Preparing For Another ICBM Weapon Launch [Breaking]

 Although smaller than the initial estimate of roughly 100 kilotons, Maj.
 Gen. Kyung-soo confirmed that North Korea’s hydrogen bomb test on Sunday yielded a potentially devastating 50 kiloton explosion.

-Despite being lower than independent experts have claimed, the 50 kiloton yield is a significant improvement on the ten kiloton explosion North Korea achieved during the same time last year.
+Despite being lower than independent experts have claimed, the 50 kiloton yield is a significant improvement on the 10 kiloton explosion North Korea achieved during the same time last year.

-Early Monday morning, South Korea’s department of defense began conducting missile-launch drills aimed at testing their ability to counter incoming missiles in surface-to-surface and air-to-ground scenarios.
+Early Monday morning, South Korea’s department of defense began conducting missile launch drills aimed at testing their ability to counter incoming missiles in surface-to-surface and air-to-ground scenarios.

 Ever since North Korea’s threats to attack the U.S. island territory of Guam earlier this year, South Korean, American and Japanese military forces have been ramping up an armed presence in the Pacific ocean.
 The increased activity also follows a recent North Korean missile that flew over Japan and caused the island nation to initiate emergency procedures to protect civilians.

-The United States, in particular, has a massive naval footprint in south-east Asia and the Pacific.
+The United States, in particular, has a massive naval footprint in southeast Asia and the Pacific.

 In the video below, the Wall Street Journal’s Gerald F. Seib explains what the heavier presence means for the current deadlock between Washington and Pyongyang.